CoFly-Project/Problematic-Areas-Detection/README.md

   * ```~PROJECT_PATH:``` refers to the absolute path of the folder where the extracted results of the [__Vegetation Indices__](https://github.com/CoFly-Project/Vegetation-Indices) module are saved.
   * ```~IMAGES_DIR_PATH:``` refers to the absolute path of the folder which contains the collected images from the coverage mission of the UAV.

-The image of the examined area is utilized in order to find the geolocation of the points of interest.
 <!-- The ```~IMAGE_PATH``` corresponds to the absolute path of the input image and the ```~PROJECT_PATH``` to the absolute path of the folder where the extracted results of the ```Vegetation Indices''' module are saved.
 The ```~IMAGES_DIR_PATH``` refers to the absolute path of the folder which contains the collected images from the coverage mission of the UAV. -->

 > Note: This module is based on the extracted ```*.npy``` files of [```Vegetation Indices```](https://github.com/CoFly-Project/Vegetation-Indices) module.